ducakar/TextureReplacer/README.md

 Notes
 -----
-* Use TGA for optimal quality of model textures as it is not compressed twice.
+* Use DDS for optimal loading times since they are already compressed and have mipmaps generated.
+* DDS and TGA images are not suitable for normal maps.
 * Try to keep dimensions of all textures powers of two.
 Non-power-of-two textures are not handled well in some cases and cannot be compressed.
 * KSP can only load TGAs with RGB or RGBA colours.
 Paletteised 256-colour TGAs